lorenzomartino86/solid-principles-and-tdd/README.md

 * Composition
 * Proxy implementation

-*Real World situation:* The smartphone has app stores app that let you extend the base functionality of the phone.
+*Real World situation:* The smartphone has app stores that let you extend the base functionality of the phone.
 It ships with the basics (camera operation, actual calls, etc.), but via the app store you can 'extend' the phone's capabilities to allow you to manage the todo list, play video games, etc.